JohannesByle/compile_debate_briefs/README.md

 # compile_debate_briefs
-Python script to take debate research on Google Drive and compile and index it in a LaTex file which is uploaded to Google Drive as a pdf
+Python script to take debate research on Google Drive and compile and index it as a LaTex document, and then upload it to Google Drive as a pdf file